networknt/light-doc/content/tutorial/eventuate/todo-list/rest-test.md

 ```

-Remember that Mysql root user and password as follows.
+Remember that MySQL root user and password as follows.

 ```
 dbUser: root